On the Minkowski content of self-similar random homogeneous iterated function systems: Proofs

 \subsection{Acknowledgements}

 The author is grateful to Martina Z\"ahle for bringing the question to the author's attention.
-The author also thanks Martina Z\"ahle for comments on an earlier version of this manuscript.
+The author also thanks Martina Z\"ahle for comments on an earlier version of this manuscript and the anonymous referee for their extensive comments and suggestions.